3n/ValidateSimple/README.md

   * initialValidation - (boolean: defaults to true) validate all inputs on instantiation.
   * alertUnedited - (boolean: defaults to true) validate/alert inputs that have not been edited.
   * alertPrefilled - (boolean: defaults to true) validate/alert inputs that have a value on page load.
+  * validateFieldsets - (boolean: defaults to false) adds valid/invalid classes to entire fieldsets, based on the inputs in them.
+Also fires invalidFieldset and validFieldset events and passes the fieldset.
   * noValidateKeys - (array) array of key codes (event.key) that will disable validation during keypress.
   * checkPeriodical - (number: defaults to 1000) how often to check for changed inputs.
 This comes in handy when the user uses and automated form filler like 1Password, which does not fire any